| |

 city-state, loudspeakers are discreetly broadcasting the muezzins' call

+to prayer.
 The call can also be heard, if you listen hard enough, inside a 12-foot-square,

 steel-and-concrete-walled storage vault located in Dubai International